jacobmontiel/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Research Fellow in the [Machine Learning Group](https://www.cs.waikato.ac.nz/~ml/) at the [University of Waikato](https://www.waikato.ac.nz/).
-I am the lead developer and maintainer of [scikit-multiflow](https://scikit-multiflow.github.io/), a machine learning framework for multi-label/multi-output stream data.
+I am a Research Fellow in the [AI Institute](https://ai.waikato.ac.nz/) at the [University of Waikato](https://www.waikato.ac.nz/) and a member of the [Machine Learning Group](https://www.cs.waikato.ac.nz/~ml/).
+I am also Adjunct Researcher in the [DIG Team](https://dig.telecom-paris.fr/) at [Télécom Paris](https://www.telecom-paris.fr/en/home), [Institut Polytechnique de Paris](https://www.ip-paris.fr/en).
+I am a core developer and maintainer of [River](hthttps://riverml.xyz), a machine learning library for for data streams.

 I worked at GE Aviation as Tech Lead in the development of embedded software for Diagnostics and Prognostics of Airborne Systems.

-For further information, please check the [about](/about) section.
+For further information, please check the [about](/about) section or my page in [LinkedIn](https://www.linkedin.com/in/jacobmontiel/).